algodommedia/bytesviewapi-python/README.md

 # API key authorization, Initialize the client with your API key
 api = BytesviewApiClient(api_key="API key")

-# Pass your both strings in the "string1" and "string2" key of the dictionary
+# Pass your both strings in the dictionary format with some unique key
 data = {"string1": "A smiling costumed woman is holding an umbrella.", "string2": "A happy woman in a fairy costume holds an umbrella."}

 response = api.semantic_api(data = data , lang = "en")